pink-cupcakes/instaread/README.md

   `npm run start`

-  This starts the server, and the project is running on localhost:3000. :raised-hands:
+  This starts the server, and the project is running on localhost:3000. :raised_hands: